page

 Tuition and Registration

-The registration portal will open on February 7, 2025, and close on April 30, 2025.
+The registration portal will close on June 15, 2025.
 Interested participants are recommended to register early as the seats are expected to fill quickly.